digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/Enterprise/superadmin.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

 ## White Labelling
-This feature allows you to customize the ToolJet instance with your own branding.
+This feature allows you to customize the JumpStart instance with your own branding.
 You can change the logo, favicon, and the name of the instance.

 Check out the [White labelling](/docs/enterprise/white-label/) page for more details.